 Dilation and Curettage

-It might also be performed for diagnosis or treatment of irregular bleeding or a miscarriage.
+A D and C might be performed for diagnosis and treatment of a terribly heavy period or a miscarriage.
 If you think you will need a D & C, it is a good idea to take ibuprofen (if you have no contraindications) before coming to the office.